NCGeek/Ender-3-Max-Neo-Sprite-Pro/README.md

 Klipper printer settings for Ender 3 Max Neo v4.2.7 board with the Sprite Extruder Pro upgrade.

 Credit goes to ParrotKng for posting the v4.2.2 version on Reddit. https://www.reddit.com/r/klippers/comments/yxd4z7/for_anyone_trying_to_install_fluidd_klipper_on/
+Credit also goes to BotMeka for creating a 3D printed part that allows this to work. https://www.thingiverse.com/thing:5581314
+Credit also goes to bamacups for creating a 3D printed part for the filament sensor. https://www.thingiverse.com/thing:5886875

 Cura Settings: